Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 10. Dragon Flag

 The dragon flag is one of the most efficient, effective, and challenging calisthenics exercises for abs.
+It helps build a rock-solid core by targeting the entire abdominal region, hip flexors, and lower back while stabilizing with shoulders and grip.

 - Lie on the floor against a standing solid object.